Usgupta/AnimatedDrawings/README.md

 egrep 'compute|localhost' slurm-*.out
 ```

-You should an output with localhost link `http://localhost:8888/?token=`
+You should an output with localhost link which starts with something like this- `http://localhost:8888/?token=`

 Since the compute node generated the jupyter notebook, the localhost of compute node is not accessible by our computer.
 Hence we use the below command to map the port of the compute node to the port on our local machine

-Open command prompt on your local machine (remember on the local machine and not in the cluster )
+Open command prompt on your local machine (remember on the local machine and not in the cluster)

 Run the following command